-St Catharine's College is collaborating with Brasenose College (University of Oxford) to deliver a series of free webinars in 2021 for Year 10 and 11 students (or S3 and S4 (Scotland), or Year 11 and 12 (Northern Ireland) students students at UK state schools.
+St Catharine's College is collaborating with Brasenose College (University of Oxford) to deliver a series of free webinars in 2021 for Year 10 and 11 (England and Wales), S3 and S4 (Scotland), or Year 11 and 12 (Northern Ireland) students students at UK state schools.

-Kathryn Singleton and Joe Organ (Schools Liaison Officers at the two Colleges) will be delivering sessions with Oxbridge academics and students to:
+Kathryn Singleton and Joe Organ (outreach staff at the two Colleges) will be delivering sessions with Oxbridge academics and students to:

 - Introduce key ideas about Higher Education and making post-16 decisions